 - Your walks will be less frequent.
 It isn’t pleasant and your friends and family don’t want to walk them either.
 This lack of stimulation completes the cycle and here we are again, at the end of our rope.

-Always follow the rule: never follow your dog, and from now on, each step you take will be together.
+Always follow the rule; never follow your dog.
+From now on, each step you take will be together.

 “Let’s Go!”
 Teach Walking On A Loose Leash